 Difference and diversity in the counselling room

-How we see difference and perceive the normal is often a really difficult and complex subject.
+How we see difference and perceive the normal is often a really difficult and complex understanding of ourselves.
 I would want to know how you think and feel about yourself.
 How do you see the difference between you and your world?
 The differences within you may be what has made you come to counselling or that you want to be recognised and accepted for you uniqueness.

 Faith in the room

 Your faith and everything about you is welcome.
 I will not be judging you or telling you what to believe.
 I recognise that for some people faith is a really positive and nurturing experience while for others it does not form a part of their lives.

 Most of my training has been psychodynamic.
 This means that I am interested in the past as a way of understanding the present.
 This type of therapy has a large theoretical base and is also the first type of talking therapy to have been developed.
 The therapy introduces the idea of the unconscious and the way that the psyche is arranged.
 It incorporates developmental stages and social control.
 One of the benefits of this type of therapy is that it allows me to explore deeply held beliefs and why they are so important.
 Further to this the counselling space between me and you is something that has the potential to be thought about.
 The space represents a mirror to the relationships that you are experiencing outside of the room.

 I initially began my training as a person centred counsellor and I still practice and integrate many of the concepts within my therapy technique.
 These consist mainly of the idea that what we really need in any relationship is the ability to be real; be warm and unconditional and have empathy.
 When we experience these elements within a relationship we develop and grow.
 Carl Rogers believed that all people have the potential to achieve their full potential if they are given these conditions.